complexorganizations/gocreate/.github/readme.md

 - Structuring Applications in Go

 #### How to use gocreate?
+Download the latest gocreate binary
 ```
 go get -v github.com/complexorganizations/gocreate
 ```
+Create a project using `gocreate`
 ```
 gocreate PROJECT_NAME
 ```